-Make sure you get your scripts before they expire so you needn’t pay for an extra appointment or script from the doctor.
+Make sure you get your scripts before they expire so you don’t need to pay for an extra appointment or script from the doctor.

 8. Educate yourself

 For some conditions, certain foods will cause issues.
-For other conditions, too much or too little movement can impact.
-Get to know your body, your conditions and what works for you.
+With other conditions, too much or too little movement can impact them.

 For apps, I have the health app on my iPhone but also downloaded an app for periods (I have PCOS so this has helped know when things are wrong).

 Alcohol, sugar, high acid food and most processed foods can aggravate many conditions, especially ones that have chronic pain involved.

 10. Stay hydrated

 Drink at least 2 to 3 Litres a day.
-I like to keep bottles of water in the fridge and sip throughout the day.
+I like to keep water bottles in the fridge and sip them throughout the day.

 11. Try other options

 Talk to your pharmacist and they can offer some suggestions or tell you if you need to see a doctor.

 Call the health line on 1800 022 222 before going to your GP or the hospital, they can often advise what you should do.

 Check out medical co-ops which have a monthly or annual fee and provide medical care.
-A list of options can be found here.

 Rarely, if ever, have I called 000.
 Even when blacking out from the pain I didn’t want to but was advised to and I ended up with breathing issues, requiring injections and could not leave my home without paramedics, so it was the right call.

-How do you get the money to pay for medical treatment?
+How do you get the Money to pay for Medical Treatment?

 If you have been struck down by illness or injury, the medical bills are one problem, the inability to work and pay for everything in life is usually another which adds to the stress making it next to impossible to get better.

-1. Check if you are eligible for Centrelink benefits
+1. Check if you are Eligible for Centrelink benefits

 If you are going to be off work for a while, change your income status so your family tax benefit, rent assistance and other payments adjust.

 Check what else you might be eligible for.
 Disability is notoriously hard to get and it might not be the right benefit for your situation.

-2. Private health insurance
+2. Private Health Insurance

-I paid for private health insurance as soon as I became single purely because I wanted the peace of mind that if anything happened or we needed immediate treatment, I would get it.
+I paid for private health insurance as soon as I became single in 2012 purely because I wanted the peace of mind that if anything happened or we needed immediate treatment, I would get it.

-Next, my phone went flat and I didn’t know the phone numbers to call anyone to get my other daughter.
-I was told, if we were not private patients they would have called children’s services and taken my eldest until someone could be contacted.
+Next, my phone went flat and I didn’t know the phone numbers to call anyone to get my other child I was told, if we were not private patients they would have called children’s services and taken my eldest until someone could be contacted.

-A paediatrician came and my daughters’ condition was so severe she was kept in hospital for 3 days and advised to remain home from school for another 2 weeks with follow up appointments once we were discharged.
+A paediatrician came and my daughter’s condition was so severe she was kept in hospital for 3 days and advised to remain home from school for another 2 weeks with follow-up appointments once we were discharged.

 It sucks, but sometimes, you get further with private health insurance than you do public.
 If we had been sent home, I hate to think what could have happened to my daughter.

-You can also try options like:
+You can also try these options:

 Online surveys – the best ones I have used are here.